Fay Naylor - Hedera Counselling (MBACP)

 - Learning difficulties

 - Low self-confidence

 Photos & videos

-I will provide a discount for counselling students.
+I will provide a discount for counselling students or block bookings.
 Please contact me if you would like further information about this.

 I am professionally insured to work as a counsellor, and am registered to keep data under The Data Protection Act.

-At the site there is adequate parking and links by bus.
+At the Stourport on Severn site, there is adequate parking outside, and links by bus.
 There is also disabled access available.

 Maps & Directions